costa-group/EthIR/README.md

 A framework for high-level Analysis of Ethereum Bytecode.

-The tool extends [OYENTE framework](https://github.com/melonproject/oyente) to build the CFG of EVM programs analyzed and generates a Rule-based representation.
-This high-level representation can be injected in other resource static analayzers.
+The tool extends [OYENTE framework](https://github.com/melonproject/oyente).
+[OYENTE](https://github.com/melonproject/oyente) builds CFGs of Ethereum bytecode and looks for different kind of vulnerabilities on the bytecode.
+Based on the CFG of a Ethereum bytecode,EthIR generates a *rule-based representation*(RBR) of it.
+This high-level representation enables the application of existing high-level analyses to infer properties of EVM code.

 ## Installation
 1. Install Solidity compiler (last version tested 0.4.19)